some-natalie/some-natalie/_recipes/buttermilk-biscuits.md

 1. Add just enough buttermilk to make a heavy, wet dough
 1. "Knead" the dough lightly until it sticks together
 1. Pat dough out on a well-floured surface to approximately one inch thick _or_ drop it by large spoonful onto an ungreased cookie sheet
-1. Bake in preheated 425 degree oven approximately 10 minutes, and cool on a wire rack
+1. Bake in preheated 425°F oven approximately 10 minutes, and cool on a wire rack

 ## Notes